aduobed/ansible_tutorial/README.md

 # ansible_tutorial

-This is an ansible tutorial git repo
+This is an ansible tutorial git repo to maintain ansible scripts or .yml files.